zbohm/python-ooolib/README.rst

 python-ooolib
 =============

-OpenOffice.org Utility Library modules for creating OpenOffice.org  and Open Document Format (ODF) documents.
+OpenOffice.org Utility Library modules for creating OpenOffice.org  and Open Document Format (ODS) documents.

 This is a clone of the ooolib project from sourceforge.net.
 The code was partialy adjusted (removed tabulators, extra brackets, etc.).
 It was added extra attributes for the Calc cells: border, padding, wrap and hyphenate.